Ingredients

 Rest and Serve

-- Transfer the grilled kofta to a serving platter and let rest for 3 minutes before serving.
-This allows the juices to redistribute throughout the meat.
+- Transfer the kofta to a plate and let it rest for 3 minutes before serving.
+This allows juices to redistribute and the internal structure to stabilize slightly.
+Serve immediately while still hot, with visible char and a firm but juicy texture.

 Notes